andresrinivasan/dotfiles/README.md

 # dot-files

+## Fonts

-Assumes Dejavu Sans Mono Nerd Font for glyph support in iterm and VSCode terminal Assume modern bash (not MacOS default)
+* Dejavu Sans Mono Nerd Font for glyph support in iterm and VSCode terminal
+* FiraCode-Retina for editor

 ## Tools